matvitorop/SD_Torop_IPZ_22_4/lab-1/README.md

 ### Keep it simple, stupid
 With this principle, code must be very simple, so, for example, i changed fields access on `internal` so, somewhere it can be easier to write the code, and simplified method [ReducePrice](./KISS/Product.cs#L82-L100).
 Also all `get/set methods` was changed on `properties` to make class more readable.
 ### You aren`t gonna need it
+In class mustn't be functionality that is not used, so i `deleted bool type` of get/set methods (properties).
+This principle is linked with previous, because both of them trying to make the code more easy and more readable, so transformig get/set methods into properties is also YAGNI impact.
 ### Don`t repeat yourself
+This principle speaks for itself.
+From the beginning, method [FindWarehouse](./KISS/Reporting.cs#L52-L55) was created to `not copy code for finding elements in list`.
+Moreover, I made method [IsValidString](./KISS/Product.cs#L25-L28) to not copy string validation in methods.

+_Hope this code tutorial was useful for understanding structure of this solution.
+Please, send feedback for additional questions_